TadesseDev/Leaderboard/README.md

 # Leaderboard

-> Leaderboard project involves fetching and storing game data to and from the server. for further processing books will be sotred to the local storage and used when ever there needed.
+> The leaderboard project involves fetching and storing game data to and from the server. for further processing books will be stored in the local storage and used whenever they're needed.

 # Screenshot's